TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

 ``cfile``).

 You can also automatically compile all files in a directory or directories using the :mod:`compileall` module.
-You can do it from the shell prompt by running ``compileall.py`` and providing the path of a directory containing Python files to compile::
+You can do it kutoka the shell prompt by running ``compileall.py`` and providing the path of a directory containing Python files to compile::